oracle-quickstart/oci-ibm-mq/README.md

 When the `terraform apply` completed...

 ## SSH to a Node
-These machines are using Red Hat Enterprise Linux 7.7 (RHEL).
+These machines are using Oracle Linux 7.7.
 The default login is opc.
 You can SSH into the machine with a command like this:

     $> ssh -i ~/.ssh/oci opc@<public_ip_address>

-You can debug deployments by investigating the cloud-init entries in the `/var/log/messages` file:
+Configuration is happening asyncronously, and is complete when cloud-init finishes.
+You can view status or debug deployments by investigating the cloud-init entries in the `/var/log/messages` file:

     $> sudo -i
     $> cd /var/logs